Rfam/rfam-docs/docs/source/building-families.rst

 Phylogenetic trees
 ------------------

-All our phylogenetic trees are now generated using `fasttree <http://www.microbesonline.org/fasttree/>`_.
+All our phylogenetic trees are generated using `fasttree <http://www.microbesonline.org/fasttree/>`_.